pgRouting/pgrouting/doc/mst/pgr_kruskalDD.rst

 Description
 -------------------------------------------------------------------------------

-Using the Dijkstra algorithm, extracts all the nodes that have costs less than or equal to the value distance.
+Using Kruskal algorithm, extracts the nodes that have aggregate costs less than or equal to the value distance.

 **The main Characteristics are:**

 - It's implementation is only on **undirected** graph.
 - Process is done only on edges with positive costs.
-- Returned tree edges of a root vertex are on Depth First Search order.
+- Returned tree nodes from a root vertex are on Depth First Search order.
 - Running time: :math:`O(E * log E)`

   - Kruskal Running time: :math:`O(E * log E)`